 Returning to Work: Transitioning to engineering after a break to care for my childrenWatch Mayguen's Interview

 Q: When is the next application period?

-A: We accept applications a few times a year.
+A: We accept applications a few times a year, please check back in 2023.
 The dates will be posted on this site once confirmed.

 Q: How many apprentices are you accepting?

 A: We expect to hire approximately 15-35 apprentices each cycle.
 Exact number of hires will depend on the program’s capacity as well as business need at the time.

 A: Our available roles differ by cohort.
 In general, we have Software Engineering (Backend, Frontend, Mobile, etc.), Data Science / Machine Learning, and other roles (User Experience Researcher, Technical Program Manager, Cyber Security).
 Please check our job description section.

 A: Yes, relocation is offered.
 Our standard relocation policies and packages apply.